merkle-open/generator-nitro/generators/app/templates/project/docs/nitro.md

 ... to start the server only

-For production mode add `NODE_ENV=production` environment variable
+For production (prototype server) mode use:

 ```
-NODE_ENV=production && yarn prod
+yarn prod
 ```

-The Nitro app will run on port `8080` by default, the proxy on `8081` (only run with `dev` task).
+The Nitro app will run on port `8080` by default, the proxy on `8081` (only runs with `dev` task).
-If you want the app to run on another port put them before the start task like this:
+If you want the app to run on another port use [config](nitro-config.md) or add env vars to the tasks:

 ```
 PORT=8000 PROXY=8001 yarn start